Virtual homology of limit groups and profinite rigidity of direct products: Introduction

 \begin{mainthm}[Theorem \ref{products2}] Let $G$ be a finitely presented residually free group.
 Let $S_1, \dots, S_n$ be free or surface groups and let $\Ga=S_1\times \cdots \times S_n$ be their direct product.
 If $\hat G\cong \hat \Ga$, then $G\cong \Ga$. \end{mainthm}

 This resolves a particular case of Bridson's conjecture \cite[Conjecture 7]{bridson} that direct products of free groups are profinitely rigid among finitely presented, residually finite groups.
 It is natural to ask if there is a weaker finiteness property that suffices to ensure the conclusion of \Cref{productsintro}.
 The property of being $\FP_2(\Q)$ is, in general, weaker than finite presentability.
 However, in the context of residually free groups, they are equivalent \cite[Theorem D]{BridsonHowie13}.
-For the proof of \Cref{productsintro} (\Cref{products2}), we develop in \Cref{ProductsSection} some techniques on rank gradients of pro-$p$ groups (a pro-$p$ analogue of $L^2$-Betti numbers) for the recognition of direct product decompositions, which we believe may be of independent interest (see, for instance, Propositions \ref{s1} and \ref{s2}).
+For the proof of \Cref{productsintro} (\Cref{products2}), we develop in \Cref{ProductsSection} some techniques on rank gradients of pro-$p$ groups (a pro-$p$ analogue of $L^2$-Betti numbers) which will help us in recognizing direct product decompositions; we believe that these techniques may be of independent interest (see, for instance, Propositions \ref{s1} and \ref{s2}).
+While it remains unknown whether direct products of free and surface groups are profinitely rigid among finitely presented groups (as recalled in the previous paragraph), we note that Bessa, Grunewald and Zalesskii gave examples of non-isomorphic groups $G$ and $H$ that are virtually direct products of free and surface groups (and hence finitely presented), satisfying $\hat{G} \cong \hat{H}$ \cite[Corollary 3.10]{Bessa2014}.
+Bauer found similar examples using different methods in \cite[Section 7]{Bauer2014}.